cscsCSCScscs/pyodbc/Connecting-to-SQL-Server-from-Mac-OSX.md

 port = 1433
 tds version = 8.0
 ```
 There are other key/value pairs that can be added but this shouldn't usually be necessary, see [here](http://www.freetds.org/userguide/freetdsconf.htm) for details.
-The `host` parameter should be either the network name (or IP address) of the database server, or "localhost" if SQL Server is running directly on your Mac.
+The `host` parameter should be either the network name (or IP address) of the database server, or "localhost" if SQL Server is running directly on your Mac (e.g. using [Docker](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup-docker)).
 A TDS version of 8.0 should be OK but bear in mind you might need a different value for older versions of SQL Server.
 Test the connection using the `tsql` utility, e.g. `tsql -S MYMSSQL -U myuser -P mypassword`.
 If this works, you should see the following:

 ```
 locale is "en_US.UTF-8"